jasa/oocd-tool/README.md

 2. Runs openocd as background process then debugging.
 (Windows compatible)
 3. Runs gdb/openocd in pipe mode.
 4. Capable of log streaming from remote openocd host.
-5. TLS/SSL based tansport layer with preshared key.
+5. TLS/SSL based transport layer with pre shared key.

 ### Usage
 Define custom sections as needed using python syntax for [configparser.ExtendedInterpolation](https://docs.python.org/3/library/configparser.html)
-A default .oocd-tool directory with example files is create in the home dir (at first run).
+A default .oocd-tool directory with example files is created in the home dir (at first run).
 Can be overwritten on command line with a '-c'.

 config.xx: keys defines config files.
-They can be specified with full path or none, they are prefix with the default configuration directory if no path is given.
+They can be specified with full path or none, they are prefixed with the default configuration directory if no path is given.

-3 configuration files is available in the examples directory for each operation mode. (remote.cfg, pipe.cfg and spawn.cfg).
+3 configuration files is available in the examples' directory for each operation mode. (remote.cfg, pipe.cfg and spawn.cfg).
-The active default configuration is should be placed in ~/.oocd-tool/oocd-tool.cfg with the rest of the configuration files.
+The active default configuration should be placed in ~/.oocd-tool/oocd-tool.cfg with the rest of the configuration files.

 Command line syntax: